Develop your inner scientist by volunteering to survey for frogs, bees, butterflies, dragonflies and more in Lincoln Park and beyond.

 Bee Spotting with Photography

 Are you a photographer who is not afraid to get close to bumblebees and honey bees?
 If so, you can help in a nationwide initiative to collect data on bee demographics.
 Bees are important to our environment, yet are disappearing in great numbers.
-We are looking for volunteers to take color photographs of bees at the North Pond Nature Sanctuary for scientific research.
+We are looking for volunteers to take color photographs of bees anywhere throughout the Chicago region for scientific research.
 Please contact us for more information.